-Total drilling through 2016 on the project consisted of 5,103 diamond drill holes totaling approximately 698,439 m and 666 RC holes totaling 57,271 m.
-A small number of exploration drill holes outside of the main mining areas are not included in these totals.
-A drill summary table by year is included in the table below, with Mandalay conducting the drilling from 2010 to 2016:
+Total exploration drilling in 2017 consisted of 5,177 diamond drill holes totaling approximately 686,787 m and 666 RC holes totaling approximately 57,271 m.
+A small number of exploration drill holes outside of the main mining areas are not included in these totals, including drilling done for mine service holes and in connection with the Inundation Event.
+A drill summary is included in the table below, with Mandalay conducting the drilling from 2010 to 2017: